-Where an allowance is based on the actual distance travelled by the employee for business purposes, no tax is payable on this allowance if it does not exceed a rate of 418 (382) cents per kilometre, regardless of the value of the vehicle.
+A reimbursive travel allowance based on the actual distance travelled by the employee for business purposes is not taxable if it does not exceed a rate of R 4.64 (R 4.18) per kilometre, regardless of the vehicle value.

-However, this simplified method is not available if other compensation in the form of an allowance or reimbursement (other than for parking or toll fees) is received from the employer in respect of the vehicle.
+However, this simplified method is not available if the employer pays any other compensation in the form of an allowance or reimbursement (other than for parking or toll fees) in respect of the vehicle.

-The portion by which the reimbursive allowance exceeds 418 (382) cents per kilometre forms part of remuneration for employees' tax purposes.
+Any excess reimbursive allowance above R 4.64 (R 4.18) per kilometre constitutes remuneration for employees' tax purposes.

-Where a travel allowance is paid in addition to a reimbursive allowance both amounts will be combined on assessment and treated as a single travel allowance.
+Where a travel allowance is paid in addition to a reimbursive allowance, the amounts will be combined on assessment and treated as a single travel allowance.

 Both a travel allowance and reimbursive travel allowance are included in the definition of variable remuneration.
-This means that the allowance only accrues to the employee when it is paid.
-The distance travelled for business purposes will also be deemed to be travelled in such a year of assessment in which the allowance is received.
+This means that the allowance only accrues to the employee and will only constitute remuneration for employees' tax purposes and taxable income when it is paid.
+The distance travelled for business purposes and thus the deductions available to the employee will also be deemed to be travelled and incurred in the year of assessment in which the allowance is received.